-- Ensure all faucets, toilets, hoses, and pipes are functioning without leaks.
+- ✓ Ensure all faucets, toilets, hoses, and pipes are functioning without leaks.
 As much as 20 gallons of water a day can be wasted due to a steadily dripping faucet. - ✓ If you use public water, you can check for leaks by shutting off everything in your home that uses water.
 Once you have done this, check your water meter and wait at least an hour before your recheck your meter.
 If the reading changes, you know there is a leak somewhere in or around your home. - ✓ Use water conserving fixtures and appliances such as aerators, low-flow showerheads, or low-flow toilets.
 Low-flow showerheads allow half the water flow that conventional showerheads allow.
 Use a showerhead that has a shut-off valve to turn the water off while you apply shampoo or soap. - ✓ Since baths take more water, replace them with a quick shower.
-My kids like to stand under the water just because it warms them up (in the winter) or cools them off (in the summer.)
-Keeping a timer in the bathroom helps to reduce their shower time. - Run less water for your shower to get it to heat up before you get in.
+Keeping a timer in the bathroom helps to reduce their shower time. - ✓ Run less water for your shower to get it to heat up before you get in.
 You can put a bucket under the bathtub faucet to catch the cooler water that comes out first, then use the bucket to water plants. - ✓ Turn off the water while you brush your teeth. - ✓ Run the dishwasher with full loads only.
 The same applies to your clothes washing machine. - ✓ Instead of running water from the tap until it gets cool, keep a bottle of water in the refrigerator for the cold drink of water needed after working outside. - ✓ Be cautious that you don't overwater your outdoor plants or lawn.
 A slow, deep watering routine is better than a short and shallow sprinkling. - ✓ Outside watering should be done during the cool parts of the day, preferably morning, so that you avoid excess evaporation. - ✓ Don't use sprinklers and hoses for play.